日常- nichijou, Arawi Keiichi

 Mio presses the power button on the computer.
 "I have an English assignment due tomorrow.
 Sakurai-sensei did say that typed assignments were a lot easier for her to read… I guess I could save some time by typing it up."

-Mio reads over the assignment sheet as the computer boots up.
-"Hm… A two page double-spaced written piece… Use at least five vocabulary words and underline them… Use at least ten adjectives and bold or circle them… Mm."
+Mio takes the assignment sheet out of her backpack and walks over to the computer as it boots up.
+"Hm… A two page double-spaced written piece… We have to use at least five vocabulary words and underline them… At least ten adjectives and bold or circle them… Mm."

 She looks up at the bulky monitor and sees that the computer desktop has finally loaded.
 "That's pretty straightforward.
 This should take no time at all."
 She stretches her arms and plops herself into the seat in front of her computer.

-Mio has used computers at school in the LL room before, so she's familiar with basic tasks like word processing.
+Mio has used computers at school in the LL room before, so she's familiar with how do basic things like word processing.

 Wait… This computer has Windows 95.